wkoszek/me/source/blog/2015-06-29-continuous-integration-and-delivery.md

 limited.
 Making
 [Python](http://www.python.org)
 use ``pip`` is no longer as
-straighforward.
+straightforward.
 Why?
 Well, Python 2 or 3 I ask?
 So we have ``virtualenv`` right now even for less sophisticated programs.
 And Ruby?
 [Rails](http://rubyonrails.org)?
 Which one -- 3 or 4?
 And this is how you